 Media

-Here are two videos from Josh Beam's Brazillian Jiu Jitsu channel when he came to try out Guardian Arts:
+Here are two videos from renowned Brazillian Jiu Jitsu fighter Josh Beam when he came to try out Guardian Arts: